icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "The registrar RDAP base URL must have an https scheme."
 }
 ```
-4. With the handle of the “registrar” entity, verify that the href property of the link object above matches one of the base URLs in the registarId data set.
+4. Test case [-47703](#id-testCase-47703){ #id-testCase-47703 }: With the handle of the “registrar” entity, verify that the href property of the link object above matches one of the base URLs in the registarId data set.
 ```json
 {
   "code": -47703,